Support

 Stark’s Alt-Text Annotations tool automatically checks your designs for alt text and suggests changes based on common mistakes, such as redundant information or emoji usage.

-Using Alt-Text Annotations with Figma and Sketch plugins
+Using Alt-Text Annotations in Figma

-Download: Stark for Figma, Stark for Sketch
+Download: Stark for Sketch

 Stark’s Alt-Text Annotations being used to add alt text to an image of a potted plant.